conoroshea1996/elderJsTest/src/routes/blog/hirehive-goes-web-summit.md

 ---
-title: "HireHive goes to Web Summit"
+title: 'HireHive goes to Web Summit'
-date: "2018-10-31"
+date: '2018-10-31'
 categories:
-  - "hr-events-and-people"
+  - 'hr-events-and-people'
-slug: "hirehive-goes-web-summit"
+slug: 'hirehive-goes-web-summit'
-seoTitle: "Web Summit - HireHive 2018 in Lisbon Tech Recruitment"
+seoTitle: 'Web Summit - HireHive 2018 in Lisbon Tech Recruitment'
-seoDescription: "It’s that time of year again - it’s time for The Web Summit.
-We are looking forward to one of the best tech conferences of the year."
+seoDescription: 'It’s that time of year again - it’s time for The Web Summit.
+We are looking forward to one of the best tech conferences of the year.'
-author: "HireHive-Team"
+author: 'HireHive-Team'
-coverImage: "/images/rsz_dsc_2527.jpg"
+coverImage: '/images/rsz_dsc_2527.jpg'
 ---

 It’s that time of year again - it’s time for The Web Summit.
 At HireHive we have been attending the Web Summit since the early days when there were 1500 attendees (we were a startup exhibitor once upon a time...) when it was still in Dublin and a much smaller affair.
 In 2017 59,115 people attended.